airbr/golang-hugo-blog/content/about/index.md

  {{< rawhtml >}}
     <details>
       <summary>Details about this role</summary>
 Delivered high quality responsive websites in a multi skilled role requiring breadth of web knowledge and attention to detail.
 Tools used include JavaScript, CSS, HTML, .YML, Puppeteer, Adobe Experience Manager.
+Oversaw many important updates and launches for brands in the heavily regulated medical product space.
     </details>
   {{< /rawhtml >}}